stncrn/docker-owncloud-client/README.md

 I forked the original project to be able to run TransIP's STACK in a Docker.

 The main use of this Docker is to be able to synchronise with a ownCloud or Nextcloud-like environment that is not part of the server that you run this Docker on.
-Example usecase of this container is that you have a remote (ownCloud or Nextcloud) cloud storage somewhere, that you wish to have continously synced with your server that runs Docker.
-For example, the ownCloud/Nextcloud of a friend or a paid ownCloud/Nextcloud-like environment like TransIP STACK.
+Example use case of this container is that you have a remote (ownCloud or Nextcloud) cloud storage somewhere, that you wish to have continously synced with your server that runs this Docker.
+Like the ownCloud/Nextcloud of a friend or a paid ownCloud/Nextcloud-like environment like TransIP STACK.

 ## Docker Features
 * Base: Debian 10
 * Latest ownCloud Client from the OpenSUSE repositories
 * Size: <100MB
-* **Ability to only sync only one folder**
+* **Ability to only sync only one (sub)folder**
 * Created with [Unraid](https://unraid.net/) in mind